CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

 _Diagram showing data contracts as __generalized and reusable "component" testing__ being checked through contracts and raising an error if they aren't met or continuing operations if they are met._

-We often need to verify a certain components surrounding data in order to ensure it meets minimum standards.
+We often need to verify a certain component's surrounding data in order to ensure it meets minimum standards.
 The word "component" is used here from the context of [component-based software design](https://en.wikipedia.org/wiki/Component-based_software_engineering) to group together reusable, modular qualities of the data where sometimes we don't know (or want) to specify granular aspects (such as schema, type, column name, etc).
 These components often are implied by software which will eventually use the data, which can emit warnings or errors when they find the data does not meet these standards.
 Oftentimes these components are contracts checking postconditions of earlier commands or procedures, ensuring the data we receive is accurate to our intention.